-The Sonoma County LiDAR and Vegetation Mapping Consortium along with NASA, have contracted WSI to collect Light Detection and Ranging (LiDAR) data to be used for vegetation mapping and the creation of high quality data for use in planning, conservation and Resource Management.
+The Sonoma County LiDAR and Vegetation Mapping Consortium along with NASA contracted WSI to collect Light Detection and Ranging (LiDAR) data to be used for vegetation mapping and the creation of high quality data for use in planning, conservation and Resource Management.

 Data has been collected for all of Sonoma County, Lake Mendocino, and the Lake Sonoma watershed boundary, to the north of Sonoma County, as indicated on the overview map on the following page.
-The Sonoma area of interest (AOI) for Delivery Area Four encompasses approximately 408,549 of the total 1,080,768 AOI acres.
+The Sonoma area of interest (AOI) encompasses approximately 1,080,768 AOI acres, divided into four seperate delivery areas (see map page 3).